 ‘Justice and accountability is the only way to prevent corruption in any society.
 But in Romania, as a citizen – you can’t believe in accountability,’ the film’s director, Alexander Nanau, told The Spectator this week.
 Nanau is appalled that, despite 13 convictions over the blaze, which was triggered by fireworks in a basement nightclub, no one is serving time behind bars almost six years on.

-'Collective' is a brilliant, eye-opening film and it deserves the huge success it’s had.
+‘Collective’ is a brilliant, eye-opening film and it deserves the huge success it’s had.
 However, since the fire, and the journalists’ bleak revelations, little has changed in Romania’s healthcare system, and things may in fact have got considerably worse.
-All this, in a country that has been an EU member state since 2007.